Here's what it's really like to have obsessive-compulsive disorder

 Medicine can help — specifically “serotonin reuptake inhibitors” (SRIs and SSRIs) like Zoloft, which are also used to treat depression and anxiety.

 Psychiatrists don’t actually know exactly why SRIs work for OCD, Goodman said.
-And for a long time serotonin acted as a kind of red herring.
-Researchers ran down a blind alley looking for a cause of OCD in the brain’s serotonin system.
+And for a long time seratonin acted as a kind of red herring.
+Researchers ran down a blind alley looking for a cause of OCD in the brain’s seratonin system.
 But they found no answers there.

 The other proven treatment for OCD?
 Exposure therapy, which is a specific type of what psychiatrists call cognitive behaviour therapy or CBT.